S-Farwa-Haider/Task1-BERT-News-Classifier/README.md

-# Task 1: BERT News Classifier
+# Task 1: News Topic Classifier Using BERT

-## Problem Statement

-News websites publish a huge number of articles every day.
-Manually organizing news into categories is difficult and time-consuming.

-This project uses BERT to automatically classify news headlines into topic categories.

----

 ## Objective

-Build a transformer-based text classification model using BERT and classify news headlines into categories using Natural Language Processing (NLP).

-Evaluate model performance using:
-- Accuracy
-- F1 Score

----

-## Dataset Used

-Dataset Name:
-AG News Dataset

-Source:
-Hugging Face Datasets

-Categories:
-- World
-- Sports
-- Business
-- Science / Technology

----
+The objective of this project is to classify news headlines into predefined categories using the BERT transformer model.
+The model is fine-tuned on the AG News dataset to automatically identify the topic of a news article.

 ## Methodology / Approach

-### Step 1 — Dataset Loading
-Loaded AG News dataset using Hugging Face.
+* Loaded the AG News dataset using Hugging Face Datasets.

-### Step 2 — Text Preprocessing
-- Tokenization
-- Padding
-- Truncation

-### Step 3 — Model Development
-Loaded pre-trained BERT model.

-Model:
-- bert-base-uncased

-### Step 4 — Model Training
+* Performed text preprocessing and tokenization using BERT Tokenizer.
+* Fine-tuned the pre-trained BERT model (bert-base-uncased) for text classification.
-Fine-tuned BERT using Trainer API.
+* Trained the model using Hugging Face Trainer API.

-### Step 5 — Evaluation
-Measured performance using:
-- Accuracy
-- F1 Score

-### Step 6 — Prediction
+* Evaluated the model using Accuracy and F1-Score.
-Tested model using sample news headlines.
+* Tested the model on unseen news headlines.

----
+## Key Results / Observations

+* Successfully fine-tuned a transformer-based model for news classification.
+* Achieved strong classification performance on the AG News dataset.
+* Demonstrated the effectiveness of transfer learning for NLP tasks.
+* Learned practical implementation of tokenization, fine-tuning, and model evaluation.

 ## Technologies Used

-- Python
+* Python
-- Transformers
-- Hugging Face
+* Hugging Face Transformers
-- NumPy
-- Google Colab

----
+* Datasets Library
+* PyTorch
+* Scikit-learn

 ## Skills Gained

-- NLP
-- Transformers
-- Transfer Learning
+* Natural Language Processing (NLP)
+* Transformer Models
-- Fine-Tuning
+* BERT Fine-Tuning
-- Text Classification
+* Text Classification
-- Model Evaluation
+* Model Evaluation

----

-## Results / Observations

-- Successfully implemented news classification
-- Learned tokenization and preprocessing
-- Fine-tuned transformer model
-- Evaluated using classification metrics

----

-## Conclusion

-This project demonstrated how BERT can be fine-tuned for news topic classification using transformer-based NLP techniques.